 Among all digital health investors, 803 (58%) can be considered dabblers, with only one deal in the space.
 On the other end of the spectrum, 145 (10%) have made six or more deals.

 In addition to tracking the investors on every deal, we’re now tracking investor type in our Digital Health Funding Database.
-We categorize investors as traditional venture capital, corporate investors, PE/buyout, growth/expansion, accelerator/incubator, and other (angel groups, family offices, hedge funds, etc.).
+We categorize investors as traditional venture capital, corporate investors, private equity, growth, accelerator/incubator, and other (angel groups, family offices, etc.).
 Unsurprisingly, traditional VCs are the most prominent investors in the digital health space, accounting for 64% of all investor transactions in deals with at least one disclosed investor.
 Corporations making investments are the next most active type of investor, accounting for 17% of investor transactions.
 Private equity firms account for 5% of investor transactions.

 Providers (hospitals, health systems, and physician practices) are the most prolific type of corporate investor, accounting for 24% of all corporate investor transactions in deals with a disclosed corporate investor.
 Biopharma companies accounted for 13% of corporate investor transactions, followed by payers at 12%.
 Many of the corporate investors are categorized as “other” since they do not fall into a traditional healthcare company category.
 These companies include firms such as GE, Amazon, Best Buy, Apple, Baidu, and other non-traditional players who have demonstrated sustained interest in digital health startups—often to advance their own healthcare strategy.